 Don’t forget to admire the colorful stained glass windows, too.
-On a sunny day, the cathedral looks like it is bathed in a kaleidoscope of rainbows!
+The cathedral looks bathed in a kaleidoscope of rainbows on a sunny day!

 When you’re done inspecting the interiors, go to the back of the Cathedral.
-In there, you will find a smaller church in Baroque style.
+There, you will find a smaller church in Baroque style.

-Walk on the Golden Lane and search for house 22 where Franz Kafka used to live.
+Walk on Golden Lane and search for house 22, where Franz Kafka used to live.